Staubgeborener/Klipper-Backup/docs/index.md

 - Fully customizable with [parameters](configuration.md)

 ## FAQ
 Before you open an issue on GitHub or ask somewhere: Please take a quick look at the [FAQ](faq.md).
-For example, there is a [troubleshooting guide](faq.md/#fix-git-errors) there.
+For example, there is [this article](faq.md/#fix-git-errors) that solves most of the problems directly.

 ## Media
 ![type:video](https://www.youtube.com/embed/47qV9BE2n_Y)